observablehq/framework/docs/components.md

 Several examples of Observable Plot code are included in this documentation, covering some common chart types including area charts ([stacked](./charts/area#stacked-area-chart) and [band area](./charts/area#band-area-chart)), bar charts ([sorted](./charts/bar#sorted-bar-chart), [temporal](./charts/bar#temporal-bar-chart), and [weighted](./charts/bar#weighted-top-10-bar-chart)), line charts ([single-series](./charts/line#basic-line-chart), [multi-series](./charts/line#multi-series-line-chart) and [moving average](./charts/line#moving-average-line-chart)), [scatterplots](./charts/dot#scatterplot), and more.
 See [Observable Plot’s gallery](https://observablehq.com/@observablehq/plot-gallery) for even more examples.

-All our examples use common datasets that are loaded when referenced by name, such as the `weather` dataset in the code snippet below.
+All examples use common datasets that are loaded when referenced by name, such as the `weather` dataset in the code snippet below.

 ```js echo
 Plot.plot({